Become a patient at the Center of Reproductive Medicine in Texas by contacting us or emailing firstname.lastname@example.org.

 Consultation with a Physician

-During your initial consultation at CORM, the physician will discuss your detailed history with you in order to further assess your infertility condition in order to suggest the most appropriate path forward.
+During your initial consultation at the Center of Reproductive Medicine, the physician will discuss your detailed history with you in order to further assess your infertility condition in order to suggest the most appropriate path forward.

 Infertility Appointment ExamOur physician will perform a physical exam to assess the full status of your condition and to achieve an accurate infertility diagnosis.
 This exam usually includes a vaginal ultrasound to examine the ovaries and uterus and to collect vaginal cultures for further testing.